electric-cloud-community/EC-zOSMF/README.md

 You can use this operation to list the spool files for a batch job on z/OS.

+## Jobs - List

+You can use this operation to list the jobs for an owner, prefix, or job ID.

+## Jobs - Cancel and Purge

+You can use this operation to cancel a job and purge its output.

 # Building the plugin